TellinaTool/tellina_user_experiment/experiment_design_doc.md

     experiment to introduce them to Tellina and how the system works.
 - Time limit:
   - Each task will have up to **5** minutes to be completed.
-  - Currently, the time limit will be checked once the user has entered a command.
+  - Once the time limit is reached, the user will be interrupted.
   - This will reset the timer, the mock file system, send a `2` status to the server, and move on to the next task.
 - Custom commands: